Missouri Africa Program at the UNIVERSITY OF GHANA

 NOTE: The group flight usually departs from St. Louis.
 Students are responsible for their individual travel to get to this city.

-Students from MAP-member universities (UMSL, Truman State University, Lincoln University, and the University of Central Missouri) pay the program fee directly to their home university.
+Students from MAP-member universities (UMSL, Truman State University, and the University of Central Missouri) pay the program fee directly to their home university.
 Final payment of the fees will be due approximately two months prior to departure.

 Students from Non-MAP universities will pay the program fee directly to UMSL and will have a separate billing schedule provided by the UMSL Coordinator.
 The payment of fees will be due mid-May.